 Figure 2.
-A typical representation of a Supercontract
+Multi-level multi-signing of a transaction

 - Aggregate transactions: Using aggregate transactions, nCore allows combining multiple banking transactions into one transaction.
 This can be used for trust-less swaps, escrows, and other advanced transaction logic.
 However, for this to happen, all authorized signatories must sign the transactions to automatically and irrevocably execute the exchange.

 - Supercontracts: Smart contracts have become an important part of the entire blockchain ecosystem.
 They are self-executing computer functions that can allow multiple parties to collaborate and execute various transactions without the need for an intermediary.
 Developers can program these contracts to trigger certain actions depending upon the occurrence of some mutually agreed event(s).

 For example, a smart contract can be used to pay EMIs every month (action) on a specific date (event).
 Or, the payment to a freelancer can be released (action) when the task at hand is completed (event).
 We can apply the same logic to many transaction scenarios.